Panfilo Gentile: Life

 He wrote for the Risorgimento Liberale newspaper from its inception in August 1943, shortly after the collapse of the Fascist regime, till November 1947 when he left in a disagreement over political tactics during a reconfiguration of the political centre in Italy.

 Between 1949 and 1951 Gentile was a member of the editorial team on Il Mondo, a weekly magazine devoted to politics, economics and culture.
 His own contributions, which appeared under the pseudonym "Averroè" included a political diary and were characterised by a passionate defence of free market economics, invoking the philosophical stance of Friedrich Hayek and his economist allies.
 For half a year, between April and October 1952, Gentile ran the Florence based daily newspaper La Nazione in succession to Sandro Volta.
 After this he was recruited by Mario Missiroli to write for Corriere della Sera: he stayed till 1966, the year of his seventy-seventh birthday.
 At Corriere he sustained his economic liberal credentials, while becoming increasingly critical of the interventionist solutions advocated by political left.
 Along with this, his writing was characterised by increasing pessimism about Italian politics.

 During the 1960s he produced a succession of increasingly shrill political critiques, such as "Polemic against my own times" ("Polemica contro il mio tempo" - 1965), "Displeasing opinions" ("Opinioni sgradevoli" - 1968) and "Mafia democracy" ("Democrazie mafiose" - 1969).
 Penfilo Gentile's down-beat evaluation was of modern democracies dominated by party machines, incapable of promoting real talent, and programmed to construct, especially in Italy, oligarchic dictatorship masquerading as political pluralism.
 With grim lucidity he captured he degenerative aspects of the Italian politics.
-Gentile's pugnacious writing was characterised by Satre as "imposter philosophy" and Herbert Marcuse called him a "livid polemicist".
+Gentile's pugnacious writing was characterised by Sartre as "imposter philosophy" and Herbert Marcuse called him a "livid polemicist".